 Seeds per packet: 5

-The Orange Banksia is an outstanding ornamental species and ideal for cut flower production due to its bright orange coloured terminal flowers.
+An outstanding ornamental species and ideal for cut flower production due to its bright orange coloured terminal flowers.
 The leaves are linear about 20-30 cm long by 3 cm wide and have deeply serrated margins.

 Native to the mid-west coastal plains of Western Australia

 Prefers a light deep well-drained soil in an open sunny position.
 Avoid waterlogged soils.
 Drought and frost resistant.

 Although seed can be sown most of the year in Australia seed is generally best sown in spring or autumn in temperate climates, avoid the coldest and hottest months of the year.
 The optimum germination temperature for germination is around 18-22°C

 Pre-treatment of smoke: Not considered critical to germination of this species and germination will generally occur without it.

 However many members of the Proteaceae family are responsive to pre-treatment of smoke.
 Although germination will often occur without smoke treatment it has proved to be beneficial in reducing the number of days to germination and increasing germination rates in many species of the Proteaceae family.